Bertrand31/One-Billion-Rows-Challenge/README.md

 ### Current state

-The current solution runs in around 10 seconds on an Intel i7-13700H.
+The current solution runs in ~2.13 seconds on an Intel i7-13700H.
-It is still a WIP, and code has to be refectored to be more legible.
+TODO: sort the output